jeffepalmares/JPMorganStock/README.md

 # JPMorgan - Exercise
-This project was created to attend the JPMorgan Excise application.
+This project was created to attend the JPMorgan Exercise application.

 #Functional Requirements